michelegargiulo/Witchery-Companion/.github/ISSUE_TEMPLATE/witchery-bug.md

 ---

 **Description**
 Insert a brief description of the issue.
 Ideally, this section should contain a snippet that describes the issue, as to make it immediately recognizable.
 This template should be used for issues regarding  Witchery: Resurrected, not for Witchery: Companion bugs!
-Please assure that this bug still happens when Witchery: Companion is not install, and the issue is somewhat related to Witchery: Resurrected
+Please assure that this bug still happens when Witchery: Companion is not installed, and the issue is somewhat related to Witchery: Resurrected

 **Context**
 ***Environment***